Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 Durmitor Park is also a UNESCO World Heritage site, and it should be on your 5-day Montenegro itinerary.
 The Durmitor is a massif and is part of the Dinaric Alps.
 Its highest peak, Bobotov Kuk, reaches a height of 2,523 meters.
 The massif is limited by the Tara River Canyon to the north, the Piva River Canyon to the west, and the Komarnica River Canyon to the south.

-Zabljak is the center of the park – a popular place to visit in the summer and winter months (winter sports are big here) – and is located at the height of about 1450 meters.
+Zabljak (1450 meters above sea level) is the center of the park – a popular place to visit in the summer and winter months (winter sports are big here).
 The town center is not that special, BUT what really stood out were the houses with the pointed roofs that came in various colors.

 THINGS TO DO IN 6 DAYS IN MONTENEGRO